dilanzib/MortgageApplication/README.md

 ### How to start the app locally
-- Running the app with socker:
+- Running the app with Docker:
   - Open your Docker Desktop

 Navigate to the root directory of the project